-- ◆ The class map is used with a policy map (page 250) to create a service policy (page 261) for a specific interface that defines packet classification, service tagging, and bandwidth policing.
-Note that one or more class maps can be assigned to a policy map. - ◆ Up to 200 class maps can be included in a policy map.
+- The class map is used with a policy map (page 267) to create a service policy (page 277) for a specific interface that defines packet classification, service tagging, and bandwidth policing.
+Note that one or more class maps can be assigned to a policy map. - Up to 32 class maps can be configured.

-- ◆ Class Name Name of the class map.
-(Range: 1-32 characters) - ◆ Type The criteria specified by the match command. - Match All Match all conditions within a class map. - Match Any Match any condition within a class map. - Description A brief description of a class map.
+- Class Name Name of the class map.
+(Range: 1-32 characters) - Type Only one match command is permitted per class map, so the match-any field refers to the criteria specified by the lone match command. - Description A brief description of a class map.
 (Range: 1-64 characters)